swimlane/pyattck/README.md

     | _|          |__| /__/     \__\  |__|        |__|      \______||__|\__\

 ```
-	A Python package to interact with the MITRE ATT&CK Framework
+	A Python package to interact with MITRE ATT&CK Frameworks

-**pyattck** is a light-weight framework for the MITRE ATT&CK Framework.
-This package extracts details about MITRE ATT&CK Tactics, Techniques, Actors/Groups, Tools, Malware, and Mitigations provided by MITRE.
+**pyattck** is a light-weight framework for MITRE ATT&CK Frameworks.
+This package extracts details from the MITRE ATT&CK Enterprise & PRE-ATT&CK Frameworks.

 ## Features

-The **pyattck** package retrieves all Tactics, Techniques, Actors, Malware, Tools, and Mitigations from the MITRE ATT&CK Enterprise framework as well as any defined relationships within the MITRE ATT&CK dataset.
+The **pyattck** package retrieves all Tactics, Techniques, Actors, Malware, Tools, and Mitigations from the MITRE ATT&CK Frameworks as well as any defined relationships within the MITRE ATT&CK dataset.
 In addition, Techniques, Actors, and Tools (if applicable) now have collected data from third-party resources that are accessible via properties on a technique.
 For more detailed information about these features, see [External Datasets](docs/dataset/dataset.md).

 The **pyattck** package allows you to: